karanewell/BellaBeatCaseStudy/README.md

 > n_unique(weightLogInfo$Id)
 [1] 8
 ```
+Until further information can be gathered weightLogInfo and heartrate_seconds datasets will be disregarded from the case study as the sample size is too small to be conclusive.

 In order to assure accuracy in the datasets I will initiate the command to find the different types (character, integer, number) of each column contained within the data using STR command.

 ```